NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 Note Cloth_Solver is ticked within `Viewer::tick()` but rendering of the cloth_state instance is called within `Viewer::render()` which itself is called within `Viewer::tick()` I just wanted nicer separation of solve operations and render operations.

+Note that Viewer ideally should have its own tick rate defined by the program oppose to relying on monitor refresh rate as the target, but for now this works ok and if I impose a explicit tick rate on using thread pauses if code is ran on a lower spec machine it may underperform using a locked frame rate/tick rate so using default settings where glfw targets monitor refresh rate as as the upper limit makes sense and not imposing my own tick rate limits.

 ###### Cloth_Solver::eval_springs()

 One silly mistake I made was the spring forces on particles were not been reset per frame, ofcourse particle forces should be reset per frame/step as they are only a product of the current step, gravity and wind are added atop of this to integrate to vel which then is integrated to position of course.